Bleeding Heart, Lyre Flower, Lady-In-A-Bath, etc.

-Lamprocapnos spectabilis (L.) Fukuhara is now the correct and accepted scientific name for this species of Bleeding Heart.
+Lamprocapnos spectabilis (L.) Fukuhara is now the accepted scientific name for this species of Bleeding Heart.
 It was named and described as such by Tatsundo Fukuhara in Plant Systematics and Evolution in 1997.
 It was first named and described as Fumaria spectabilis by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Lamprocapnos Endl., was named and described as such by Stephan Friedrich Ladislaus Endlicher in General Plantarum Supplementum in 1850.

 As of 12-8-21 when this page was last updated, Plants of the World Online by Kew lists only one species in the Lamprocapnos genus.
 It is a member of the plant family Papaveraceae with 42 genera.
 Those numbers could change as updates are made.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought my Bleeding Heart from Lowe’s in Greenville, Mississippi in 2009 while living at the mansion in Leland.
 I transplanted it in a bed I made by the old goldfish pool in the backyard then moved it to a new bed close to the entrance of the den.
 I moved a concrete slab for a fountain to that spot in 2010 and missed covering up the Bleeding Heart by an inch.
 I didn’t realize it until it returned in the spring of 2011.
 I don’t remember if it returned in 2012 or not.
 I know I took more photos but somehow there is only one in this plant’s photo folder.
 The other photos must be on the old laptop I can’t get to come on.